petershin/liferay-learn/docs/analytics-cloud/latest/en/apis/exporting-data.md

    It may take some time (i.e. a few minutes to a few hours) for the request to finish processing depending on the size of the data being fetched.

-1. Download the export file once the download is ready.
-Note that if the request is still processing, a message with `"Please come back later.","status":"PENDING"` appears.
+1. When the download is ready, download the export file.
+If the request is still processing, a message with `"Please come back later.","status":"PENDING"` appears.

    Use the `--output` parameter to download the ZIP file.
 For example: